 Our attorneys have filed hundreds of trademark applications with the United States Patent and Trademark Office (USPTO) in addition to state and foreign trademark applications.
-There are many considerations prior to filing that our attorney's will discuss.
-Just some of the issues that we discuss involved clearance of the trademark, the goods and services, whether the application will be filed on a "use" (1a) or "intent to use" (1b) basis, design mark vs. word mark, or collective marks.
+There are many considerations prior to filing that our attorneys will discuss.
+Just some of the issues that we discuss involve clearance of the trademark, the goods and services, whether the application will be filed on a “use” (1a) or “intent to use” (1b) basis, design mark vs. word mark, or collective marks.
 These are just some of the issues that may arise.

 Upon issuance of your federally registered trademark, you have the following significant benefits: